techanvil/mcp-dev-workflow/docs/usage/README.md

 - "Search for 'authentication' in that document" → Find specific sections
 - "What's the metadata for this Google Doc?" → Get document properties
 - "Show me the content in markdown format" → Specify output format

+### Figma Examples

+- "Get design tokens from this Figma file as CSS variables" → Extract design system tokens
+- "What components are available in the design library?" → Discover component specifications
+- "Export all icons from the UI kit as SVG files" → Download assets for development
+- "Show me the latest comments on the checkout flow design" → Get design feedback
+- "What are the brand colors from the design system file?" → Extract color specifications

 ## 📋 GitHub Usage